AdaCore/spark2014/lrm/source/packages.rst

    abstraction whose refinement is visible; and the ``global_item`` in the Refined_Global aspect is a ``constituent`` of the state abstraction.

-   When all of these conditions are satisfied the Refined_Global aspect may denote individual ``constituents`` of the state abstraction as Input, Output, or In_Out (given that the constituent itself may have any of these ``mode_selectors``) so long as one or more of the following conditions are
+   For this special case when the ``mode_selector`` is In_Out, the Refined_Global aspect may denote individual ``constituents`` of the state abstraction as Input, Output, or In_Out (given that the constituent itself may have any of these ``mode_selectors``) so long as one or more of the following conditions are satisfied:
-   satisfied:

    * at least one of the ``constituents`` has a ``mode_selector`` of In_Out; or

    * there is at least one of each of a ``constituent`` with a ``mode_selector``